35 Best Art Museums in the World, Ranked

 One of the largest art museums in Japan and the oldest national museums in Japan, the Tokyo National Museum holds many of the country's national treasures.

-The large museum covers Japanese art from prehistory to the end of the 19th century, covering sculpture, painted scrolls, woodblock prints and pottery.
+The large museum covers Japanese art from prehistory to the end of the 19th century, including sculpture, painted scrolls, woodblock prints and pottery.
 Objects from other parts of Asia, particularly places important to the Silk Road, are also on display.

 Why the National Gallery Singapore Is So Popular